Rudd-O/qubes-network-server/README.md

 rules, and require careful thought not to open the system to unexpected attack vectors.
 The Qubes OS user interface provides no help either.

+### The Qubes network server networking model

-Qubes network server changes all that.
+Qubes network server builds on that.

 ![Qubes network server model](./doc/Qubes network server model.png)